-Our real estate finance portfolio is primarily comprised of senior and mezzanine real estate loans that may be either fixed-rate or variable-rate and a structured to meet the specific financing needs of borrowers.
-Our portfolio also includes senior and subordinated loans to corporations, particularly those engaged real estate or real estate related businesses and may be either secured or unsecured.
+Our real estate finance portfolio is primarily comprised of senior and mezzanine real estate loans that may be either fixed-rate or variable-rate and are structured to meet the specific financing needs of borrowers.
+Our portfolio also includes preferred equity investments and senior and subordinated loans to business entities, particularly entities engaged in real estate or real estate related businesses, and may be either secured or unsecured.
 Our loan portfolio includes whole loans and loan participations.

-Our net lease portfolio is primarily comprised of properties owned by us and leased to single creditworthy tenants, where the properties are subject to long term leases.
+Our net lease portfolio is primarily comprised of properties owned by us and leased to single creditworthy tenants, where the properties are subject to long-term leases.
 Most of the leases provide for expenses at the facility to be paid by the tenant on a triple net lease basis.
 The properties in this portfolio are diversified by property type and geographic location.
+In addition to net lease properties owned by us, we partnered with a sovereign wealth fund in 2014 to form a venture to acquire and develop net lease assets.